tobiasroeder/ImageBox/README.md

 add to the `<script>` tag the following attribute:

-- `data-addimagebox-version="1.0.0"` _optional otherwise it will use the newest version_
+- `data-addimagebox-version="1.0.0"` _optional, otherwise it will use the newest version_

 ---